Sept. 18, 2025 - Freedomain Radio - Stefan Molyneux

 But a horse, by definition, has legs because it is heavier than air.

-I know that uh birds also have legs, but that's because they walk, but they also have wings.
+I know that birds also have legs, but that's because they walk, but they also have wings.

-Or what about a pegasis?
+Well, what about a pegasus?

 What about a horse with wings?

-Uh you gotta gotta make a commitment, right?
+You got to make a commitment, right?

-You gotta make a commitment.
+You've got to make a commitment.

-But uh okay, it could I mean it could happen.
+But okay, it could happen.

 It could happen.